 - Watch trends and adjust.
 Use your ChMS (Church Management System) and demographic data to identify how your internal and external audiences are changing.
 Use this information to adjust.
 Not by changing your Biblical message but instead, by adjusting methods, timing, and ministries.

 - Provide benefits.
 To truly love an audience (like Jesus commanded), you’ll identify needs, concerns, and goals, then provide solutions. controlling language so they understand and receive them as benefits.

 - Control keywords.
 If you tell people too many things; you risk them not remembering anything.
 Instead, limit messaging to sought-after keywords so more will connect you to them.
 Plus Google will become your biggest evangelist through your Search Engine Optimization (SEO).

 - Use the right channels.
 There are so many communication channels and tools available.
 Many are free!
 So which do you choose?
 The ones that your audience chooses.
 Beware: don’t take on too many or you’ll do none of them well.
 Only participate in what you can do well.

 - Calm messaging.
 Don’t add to perceived communication noise; your audience will ignore what you say.
 Instead, limit messaging to associate all ministry news and church promotion to a simple, memorable, and easy-to-use beneficial thread.
 Then you can say less so they listen more!

 - Use video.
-Research demonstrates that most people prefer stories and information delivered in video over every other method.
-Perhaps why YouTube is the second most popular search engine?
-Seek videographers for help in constructing storyline and most importantly, editing!
+Research demonstrates that most people prefer stories and information delivered via video over every other method.
+Perhaps why YouTube is the second most popular search engine.
+Seek videographers for help in constructing a storyline and most importantly, editing!
 Keep it short.